-Self-fertilization sweeps up variation in the worm genome.
+Self-fertilization sweeps up variation in the worm genome

 A new study reports a comprehensive survey of genetic diversity in natural populations of the nematode Caenorhabditis elegans.
 Their analyses suggest that recent chromosome-scale selective sweeps have reduced C. elegans genetic diversity worldwide and strongly structured genetic variation across its genome.